phu2007vis/TransformersSignLangluage/README.md

      --test
      --val
 ```
-# Manually preproces cache rgb for boost trainning read data
+# Manually pre-process the cache RGB for boost training read data
-- if not run the code will auto generate the cache at the fisrt epoch but slower at first epoch
+- If not run, the code will auto generate the cache at the first epoch, but slower atthe  first epoch
 ```bash
 python helper_fn/generate_cache.py --root_folder=your/root/folder
 ```
-# Customeize read data path  :
+# Customize read data path  :
      - file dataset.__init__
      - function make_dataset

-# Customize how input read and transforms to fit mode input:
+# Customize how input is read and transformed to fit the mode input:
      -- file dataset.utils   function __next__
      -- file dataset.utils   function collate_fn
 # Training